core-wg/transport-indication/draft-ietf-core-transport-indication.md

 this section applies to any service whose use with CoAP is defined by a normative referencing this section:

-* The client tries the available serivces with their ALPNs and CoAP transports according to its capabilities and the priorities and mandatory parameters as defined for Service Bindings.
+* The client tries the available services with their ALPNs and CoAP transports according to its capabilities and the priorities and mandatory parameters as defined for Service Bindings.